-Section 4.3(a) Records in the system used in a computer matching program

-- 1. The PII maintained in the system or by the project is not part of a Privacy Act system of records.
-[If selected, Skip the remaining questions below and continue in Section 4.4] - 2. ⊠ The PII maintained in the system or by the project is part of a Privacy Act system of records but is not used as part of a computer matching program.[If selected, Skip the remaining questions below and continue in Section 4.4] - 3. \Box The information maintained in the system or by the project is part of a Privacy Act system of records and is used as part of a computer matching program. - a. \Box There is a computer matching agreement in place that contains the information required by Section (o) of the Privacy Act.

-- b. \Box There is a computer matching agreement in place, but it does not contain all the information required by Section (o) of the Privacy Act. - 4.
-The Bureau or Office that owns the system or project conducted an assessment regarding the accuracy of the records that are used in the computer matching program and the following additional protections were put in place: - a. \Box The results of that assessment were independently verified. - b. \Box Before any information subject to the computer matching agreement is used to suspend, terminate, reduce, or make a final denial of any financial assistance or payment under a federal benefit program to an individual: - i. \Box The individual receives notice and an opportunity to contest the findings, OR - ii.
-The Data Integrity Board approves the proposed action with respect to the financial assistance or payment in accordance with Section (p) of the Privacy Act before taking adverse action against the individual. - 5. \Box No assessment was made regarding the accuracy of the records that are used in the computer matching program.
+Section 4.3(a) Records in the system used in a computer matching program l. ☐ The PII maintained in the system or by the project is not part of a Privacy Act system of records.
+[If selected, Skip the remaining questions below and continue in Section 4.4] 2. ☐ The PII maintained in the system or by the project is part of a Privacy Act system of records but is not used as part of a computer matching program.[If selected, Skip the remaining questions below and continue in Section 4.4] 3. □ The information maintained in the system or by the project is part of a Privacy Act system of records and is used as part of a computer matching program. a. □ There is a computer matching agreement in place that contains the information required by Section (o) of the Privacy Act. b. □ There is a computer matching agreement in place, but it does not contain all the information required by Section (o) of the Privacy Act.
+4. □ The Bureau or Office that owns the system or project conducted an assessment regarding the accuracy of the records that are used in the computer matching program and the following additional protections were put in place: a. □ The results of that assessment were independently verified. b. □ Before any information subject to the computer matching agreement is used to suspend, terminate, reduce, or make a final denial of any financial assistance or payment under a federal benefit program to an individual: i. □ The individual receives notice and an opportunity to contest the findings, OR ii. □ The Data Integrity Board approves the proposed action with respect to the financial assistance or payment in accordance with Section (p) of the Privacy Act before taking adverse action against the individual.